DylanMeeus/springboot_jwt_blog/_posts/2016-01-07-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest.markdown

 > We will submit our additions to browser-perf for review, which is why we haven't linked to the original browser-perf repo above.

 What follows is an overview of the contenders.
-Or you can [jump straight to the results]().
+Or you can [jump straight to the results](#results-link).

 ### Angular.js 1.x
 The venerable Angular 1.x library is part of an opinionated but powerful framework that saw its initial release in the year 2009.
 Since then it has gathered a tremendous following and inspired many other libraries.
 Often criticized for being hard to integrate into existing projects, and questioned for its performance in certain use cases, it is still used in many [high-ranking websites](http://libscore.com/?#angular).
 Angular extends standard HTML with custom tags and a template syntax (which form the view).
 Controllers are defined following a series of strict API requirements that include the use of dependency injection.
 Data binding and model changes are handled through a digest cycle.
+The digest cycle is the method Angular uses to detect changes in the model that trigger changes in the view.
+This method has particular performance characteristics as can be seen in the results below.

 An Angular 1.x view template: